rayenzouabi/Business-Intelligence-Decision-Support-System/README.md

 # Business-Intelligence-Decision-Support-System
-📊 Business Intelligence Project @Albuhaira Invest During my engineering experience at Albuhaira Invest, I had the opportunity to design and develop a complete Business Intelligence solution to support internal management and decision-making.
+📊 Business Intelligence Project @Albuhaira Invest ( The source code is private ) During my engineering experience at Albuhaira Invest, I had the opportunity to design and develop a complete Business Intelligence solution to support internal management and decision-making.
 🔍 Project Overview
 The goal of this project was to transform complex and fragmented operational data into clear, actionable insights.
 I worked on structuring and centralizing data into a dedicated data warehouse, ensuring data quality, consistency, and performance.